-2017 - Winner Rory Peck Award for News Features
+2017 - Winner of the Rory Peck Award for News Features

-2017 - 1st Prize Bayeux-Calvados Award for war correspondents - Grand Format Television
+2017 - Winner of the Bayeux-Calvados Award for war correspondents - Grand Format Television

-2017 - 1st Prize Bayeux-Calvados Award for war correspondents - Best Picture
+2017 - Winner of the Bayeux-Calvados Award for war correspondents - Best Cinematography

 2017 - Winner of Best Short Film at One World Media Awards